vinitv/mcp-a11/README.md

    TAVILY_API_KEY=your_api_key_here
    ```

+3. 🏗️ **Add a new tool to your MCP Server** 🏗️

+Create a new tool in the `server.py` file, that's it!

 ## Running the MCP Server

 To start the MCP server, you will need to add the following to your MCP Profile in Cursor:

+> NOTE: To get to your MCP config. you can use the Command Pallete (CMD/CTRL+SHIFT+P) and select "View: Open MCP Settings" and replace the contents with the JSON blob below.

 ```
 {